 As most traffic becomes encrypted and with ephemeral key on its way to becoming the dominant technology, organizations need a way to retain the benefits of Transport Layer Security (TLS) 1.3, while being able to inspect traffic for threats and malware to protect their networks and users.

-Ixia's Active Secure Sockets Layer (SSL) capability, an addition to its SecureStack feature set, enables organizations to see inside traffic that uses ephemeral key cryptography through its visibility platform.
-Ixia's Active SSL can be used both inline and out-of-band, for outbound and inbound traffic and it can be used simultaneously with NetStack, PacketStack and AppStack capabilities.
-The Active SSL capability will be available via a high-performance application module that is compatible with Vision ONE™, a turnkey network packet broker that provides high-performance, lossless visibility.
+Ixia's Active Secure Sockets Layer (SSL) capability, an addition to the SecureStack feature set, enables organizations to see inside traffic that uses ephemeral key cryptography through its visibility platform.
+Ixia's Active SSL can be used both inline and out-of-band, for outbound and inbound traffic, and it can be used simultaneously with NetStack, PacketStack and AppStack capabilities.
+The Active SSL capability is available via a high-performance application module that is compatible with Vision ONE™, a turnkey network packet broker that provides high-performance, lossless visibility.
 With a dedicated cryptographic processor, Active SSL provides the best throughput integrated with a visibility solution.
-Moreover, it includes built-in policy management, Uniform Resource Locator (URL) categorization, support for all leading ciphers and reporting.
+Moreover, it includes built-in policy management, Uniform Resource Locator (URL) categorization, support for all leading ciphers, and reporting.

 A Security Dilemma

-Organizations encrypt internet exchanges to protect themselves and their users — in particular, to protect sensitive information such as credit card numbers, social security numbers, etc. As of 2016, both Firefox and Google have shown that over 50% of sites visited via their browsers encrypt traffic.
+Organizations encrypt internet exchanges to protect themselves and their users — in particular, to protect sensitive information such as credit card numbers, social security numbers, etc. As of 201, both Firefox and Google have shown that over 75% of sites visited via their browsers encrypt traffic.
 This encryption helps prevent identity theft, security breaches, and data leaks.
 However, much like a Trojan horse, encryption can also be the way malware and other threats are inserted into networks.
-By 2020, more than 60% of organizations will fail to decrypt Hypertext Transfer Protocol Secure (HTTPS) efficiently, missing most targeted web malware according to Gartner.
+Gartner predicts that by 2020, more than 60% of organizations will fail to decrypt Hypertext Transfer Protocol Secure (HTTPS) efficiently, "missing most targeted web malware".
 Moreover, hackers are becoming more clever and some forms of encryption are becoming more vulnerable.

 - Use encryption technology that is harder to compromise